BoltzExchange/boltz-backend/docs/lifecycle.md

 previously generated preimage by the client.
 Once the claim transaction for the chain bitcoin is broadcast by the user's Boltz API client, Boltz detects the preimage in this transaction and in turn claims its bitcoin by settling the Lightning invoice.
-The [Claiming Swaps & Refunds](claiming-swaps.md) section contains details about how Boltz API clients can construct claim transactions for their users.
+The [Claim & Refund](claiming-swaps.md) section contains details about how Boltz API clients can construct claim transactions for their users.

 The following states are traversed in the course of a Reverse Submarine Swap: